nam-301/culturabinaria/README.md

 # Digital Literacy

-*This file begins with an **English summary** of the project.
-Per info in italiano, scorrere più sotto!* :arrow_down:

 This repository contains curricula, syllabi and classroom activities of an ongoing digital literacy course for **low-educated asylum seekers and migrants** who recently arrived in Rovereto, a city in Italy.

 The course is designed according to **non-formal education principles.**